If you have decided to

 Why you should apply

 For students from rural or remote communities, the funds can assist with additional expenses incurred, when moving from your home to undertake study.
-Funds will be paid after confirmation of enrolment in an eligible initial teacher education course.
+Funds will be paid after confirmation of enrolment in an eligible initial teacher education course (ITE).

-To apply for an Aspiring Teacher Grant, you must:
+To be eligible for an Aspiring Teacher Grant, you must:

 - be an Australian or New Zealand citizen or have permanent residency status in Australia